QueerCodeOrg/queercodeberlin.github.io/coc.md

 ## If You Witness or Are Subject to Unacceptable Behavior

-If you are subject to or witness unacceptable behavior, feel is being treated disrespectfully, or have any other concerns, point out the problem to any member you feel comfortable talking to as soon as possible.
+If you are subject to or witness unacceptable behavior, feel someone is being treated disrespectfully, or have any other concerns, point out the problem to any member you feel comfortable talking to as soon as possible.
 If you don't know who to talk to, there will be designated volunteers who are ready to step in on your behalf.
 You can also reach us [via email](mailto:queer-code-berlin@googlegroups.com){:target="_blank"} or use the [message board on meetup.com](https://www.meetup.com/Queer-Code-Berlin/messages/boards/){:target="_blank"}.

 Additionally, community organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.
 In the context of in-person events, organizers will also provide escorts as desired by the person experiencing distress.